levieggert/KeyboardAssistant/README.md

 2. It's much easier to manage than say a tableview.
 TableViews are great, but when collecting input from users they can become a pain to manage.
 This is because as you scroll through a tableview, cells are getting recycled.
 This adds extra management to collect input and extra management to navigate input.
 3. I end up having to use a scrollview on most my viewcontrollers anyways to handle shorter device sizes.

-Before you begin structuring your scrollview, make sure that your storyboard is using Safe Area Layout Guides.
+Before you begin structuring your scrollview, make sure that in your storyboard document Use Safe Area Layout Guides is checked.
+Safe area is replacing top and bottom layout guides.

 ![alt text](ReadMeAssets/scrollview_structure_safe_area_guides_large.jpg)